urwa95/ROS_pubsub_image/README.md

 4. **Verify Operation**: Check the output in the subscriber node's terminal to confirm it is correctly receiving and logging the image data published by the publisher node.

-This package is ideal for those starting with ROS 2 and image processing i
+This package is ideal for those starting with ROS 2 and image processing in robotics.
+It serves as a basic yet practical example of handling image data using ROS 2's communication mechanisms.